simontreanor/FSharp.Finance.Personal/io/out/ActualPayment/ActualPaymentTest008.md

 </table>

 <h4>Description</h4>
-<p><i>Made 2 payments on early repayment, then one single overpayment after the full balance is overdue, and this is then rebateed (with interest due to the customer on the negative balance)</i></p>
+<p><i>Made 2 payments on early repayment, then one single overpayment after the full balance is overdue, and this is then refunded (with interest due to the customer on the negative balance)</i></p>
 <p>Generated: <i>2025-04-17 using library version 2.1.2</i></p>
 <h4>Parameters</h4>
 <table>